guzart/browserify-traceurify/README.md

 # Not maintained.
 Use [es6ify](https://github.com/thlorenz/es6ify)

-es6ify is not using traceur as a foundation, so it supports all ES6 features supported by traceur.
+es6ify is now using traceur as a foundation, so it supports all ES6 features supported by traceur.

 traceurify